pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `ON`
-- This variable controls whether Prepared Plan Cache caches execution plans with `Count` being `?` after `Limit`.
+- This variable controls whether Prepared Plan Cache caches execution plans with a variable as the `LIMIT` parameter (`LIMIT ?`).
 The default value is `ON`, which means Prepared Plan Cache supports caching such execution plans.
-Note that Prepared Plan Cache does not support caching execution plans with a `Count` that is greater than 10000.
+Note that Prepared Plan Cache does not support caching execution plans with a variable that is greater than 10000.

 ### tidb_enable_plan_replayer_capture